 But what is the book of Romans all about?
 When and why was it written?
 And how does it speak to those of us reading it today?
-We’ll take a look at these key questions throughout this article and examine what we can learn from the book of Romans.
+We’ll take a look at these key questions throughout this article and examine what we can learn from the book.

 Key Facts About Romans

-Paul had not yet visited the church in Rome by the time he wrote this letter; in fact, he wrote Romans while he was in Corinth, a church addressed in two other letters and books of the Bible, 1 Corinthians and 2 Corinthians.
+Apostle Paul had not yet visited the early church in Rome by the time he wrote this letter to the Roman Christians; in fact, he wrote Romans while he was in Corinth, a church addressed in two other letters and books of the Bible, 1 Corinthians and 2 Corinthians.

 At the time Paul wrote to the Roman church, believers in Rome were experiencing a time of relative peace.
 This was prior to the period of Christian persecution spearheaded by Nero.
 Nevertheless, Paul recognized Rome as a church that he felt needed a strong dose of basic Gospel doctrine .